21 Interesting and Funny Cat Facts You Didn’t Know

 6. Cats and names

 The most popular name for a female cat is Bella.
-Chloe, Lucy, Lily, and Sophie are our honorable mentions.
-The most popular name for a male cat is Max.
-Oliver, Charlie, Jack, and Simba are some of our honorable mentions.
+Chloe, Lucy, Lily, and Sophie are some honorable mentions.
+The most popular name for a male cat is Max, Oliver, Charlie, Jack, and Simba.

 7. Spy cats.